jonaspetersorensen/dotfiles/README.md

 # dotfiles

-Simple dotfile repo for my short lived ubuntu installations.
+Simple dotfile repo for my short lived installations, mainly in wsl2 + ubuntu.
 That said, this repo is more for misc install instructions, as a pure dotfile repo where I simply copy the same dotfiles to new installs does not always work that well for me due to the particulars of any given system and use case.